odan/odan.github.io/_posts/2020-06-18-slim4-sentry.md

 }
 ```

-Add the `SentryMiddleware` before the slim error middlware in `config/middleware.php`:
+Add the `SentryMiddleware` before the Slim error middlware in `config/middleware.php`:

 ```php
 <?php